 into a pouch for it.

-pendulum, find out what it is made of.
-What is the point: stone,
+your pendulum, find out what it is made of.
+What is the point:

-crystal, glass, metal, wood?
-What exactly is the stone, metal, or type
+stone, crystal, glass, metal, wood?
+What exactly is the stone, metal,

-of wood?
+or type of wood?
 What kind of metal is the chain?
-What is the other end made
+What is the other

-of?
-Many stores and vendors purchase pendulums to resell in bulk that
+end made of?
+Many stores and vendors purchase pendulums to resell

-are mass produced with no labeling.
-Many of these use base metal chains
+in bulk that are mass produced with no labeling.
+Many of these use

-with a bead at one end and can be cleaned with water (depending on the
+base metal chains with a bead at one end and can be cleaned with water

-shows and are happy to do so if you bring one to us.
+many stones at shows and are happy to do so if you bring one to me.

 Of course, I have to mention that if you purchase one of my